 Getting academic qualifications recognized in another country is not always as straightforward as it sounds.
 Find out how to go about getting university degree recognition in Spain.

 Getting an overseas qualification officially recognized in Spain means that it has the same academic and professional value as its Spanish equivalent.
-You may need to do this to take up a professional post in Spain, or if you want to enroll in postgraduate studies.
+You may need to do this to take up a professional post in Spain, or if you want to enroll in postgraduate studies in Spain.

 The process of degree recognition in Spain (known as homologacion) is a complex and time-consuming one and there is no automatic recognition of academic qualifications between EU countries.
 Expat blogger Chris Showers, who successfully had his American degree recognized in Spain, explains what to expect.